-The Transition House (T House) is a residential home for 16-22-year-old males who have been in long-term residential programming and are continuing treatment in a less restrictive, transitional setting.
+The Transition House (T House) is a residential home for cisgender males and transgender females ages 16-22 who have been in long-term residential programming and are continuing treatment in a less restrictive, transitional setting.
 The program helps youth with complex behavioral, mental health, and substance use needs by offering individual and family therapy, vocational/educational support, and service coordination for each resident.

-The T House contracts with the Department for Children and Families (DCF) which refers youth to the program.
+The T House works with the Department for Children and Families (DCF) and the Department of Mental Health (DMH) which refers youth to the program.

 Westview House is a day program for Chittenden County adults who have been diagnosed with a major mental illness.
 Clients live in a variety of residential settings, including Howard Center supported homes, and they visit Westview during the day.
-Lunch is served every weekday, and for $1 clients can get a nutritious meal while socializing with others.
+Lunch is served every weekday so that clients can get a nutritious meal while socializing with others.
 Individuals are encouraged to volunteer or seek part-time work, often through Career Connections, a Howard Center supported employment program for individuals with chronic mental health challenges.